-This statement applies to those individuals who have submitted a declaration using either the NZTD online form or the NZTD paper form available upon arrival in New Zealand.
+This policy applies to those individuals who have submitted a declaration using either the NZTD online form or the NZTD paper form available upon arrival in New Zealand.

-This statement uses ‘you’ and ‘your’ to refer to the person travelling to New Zealand whose personal information is included in the NZTD declaration.
+This policy uses ‘you’ and ‘your’ to refer to the person travelling to New Zealand whose personal information is included in the NZTD declaration.

 What is privacy